chinh02/UIBenchKit/README.md

+# Automatically Generating UI Code from Screenshot: A Divide-and-Conquer-Based Approach

-This is the artifact for the paper "Automatically Generating UI Code from Screenshot: A Divide-and-Conquer-Based Approach."
-This artifact supplies the DCGen toolkit and supplementary materials for the paper.
+This is the artifact for the paper ["Automatically Generating UI Code from Screenshot: A Divide-and-Conquer-Based Approach."](https://arxiv.org/abs/2406.16386) This artifact supplies the DCGen toolkit and supplementary materials for the paper.

 This repository contains: